nikolay508/Youtube-Clone/README.md

-This repo represents clone of the original Youtube.com home page with only HTML and CSS
+This repo shows a clone of the original Youtube home page without functionality.
+I built it in order to practice my new learned skills with both html and css.
+It is a page with a navigation, footer and body with a couple videos.